shoaibCS/fragmentation/README.md

 	- git clone https://github.com/shoaibCS/inference-CXL.git
 	- Move to relevant inference directory with this command 'cd inference-CXL/scripts/'
 	- Install libraries with this command 'bash gptj.sh 1'
-	- Run benchmark with this command 'bash gptj.sh 2'
+	- Run GPT-J benchmark with this command 'bash gptj.sh 2'

+## Additional information

+    - setup_vm.sh contains the command used for creating VM for the experiments
+    - extra_scripts directory contains the run_fio.sh script used for collecting data
+    - visualization directory contains bw.py script used for generating the graph